Students must apply via one of the following online application forms:-

 Current undergraduate students of the University of Sunderland, please use this apply linkApply now

-The Diploma/MSc in Clinical Pharmacy has been designed to align with the Royal Pharmaceutical Society's (RPS) foundation and advanced pharmacist frameworks and the RPS's knowledge summary guides.
-Gain vital core skills and knowledge necessary to prepare for your role as an advanced pharmacist practitioner and prescriber, and use your portfolio assessments in building your RPS individual pharmacist portfolio.
+Gain vital core skills and knowledge necessary to prepare for your role as an advanced pharmacist practitioner and prescriber.
+Use your portfolio assessments in building your Royal Pharmaceutical Society (RPS) individual pharmacist portfolio.

 We don’t currently display entry requirements for United States.
 Please contact the Student Admin team on studentadmin@sunderland.ac.uk or 0191 515 3154.